zzzgit/element/examples/docs/en-US/popover.md

 Similar to Tooltip, Popover is also built with `Vue-popper`.
 So for some duplicated attributes, please refer to the documentation of Tooltip.

 :::demo The `trigger` attribute is used to define how popover is triggered: `hover`, `click`, `focus` or `manual`.
-As for the triggering element, you can write it in two different ways: use the `slot="reference"` named slot, or use the `v-popover` directive and set it to Popover's `ref`.
+As for the triggering jade, you can write it in two different ways: use the `slot="reference"` named slot, or use the `v-popover` directive and set it to Popover's `ref`.

 ```html
 <template>